Selling A House Online: Is It Possible?

-We’re going to answer these questions for you, detailing everything you need to know about selling your house online and what all of the ‘sell house online’ options are.
+We’re going to answer these questions for you, detailing everything you need to know about selling your house online and what all of the selling a house online options are.

-The growing market share demonstrates the further trust which is being put into online estate agents, such as Purplebricks, and how the ‘sell house online’ option is becoming increasingly popular.
+The growing market share demonstrates the further trust which is being put into online estate agents, such as Purplebricks, and how selling a property online is becoming increasingly popular.

-Having said this, selling a house online won’t necessarily be the right option for everyone, so it’s important you consider all your options instead of jumping straight in and selling your house.
+Having said this, selling a house online won’t necessarily be the right option for everyone, so it’s important you consider all your options instead of jumping straight in.

-Before we break down each of the ‘sell house online’ options, there are a few things you will need to consider for every house selling option:
+Before we break down each of your options, there are a few things you will need to consider:

 What is the best website to sell your house?

-If you’re wanting to sell your house online using a property portal, the best ones for you to use are Rightmove, Zoopla and PrimeLocation.
+If you’re wanting to sell your house online using a property portal, the best ones for you to use are PrimeLocation, Rightmove and Zoopla.
 These three websites have been used by 47% of the UK population in the past year and 98% of potential buyers look on these sites when looking for somewhere to buy.